 A dead animal hauler has come forward with shocking allegations and photographs (see below) describing the inner workings of Bravo – a place he describes as a “rat hole.”
-He describes walls eaten by rats, a place crawling with vermin, floors swimming in blood and shit, barrels of guts from euthanized animals, infested with maggots digesting the fat ready to be sent to a renderer.
-A renderer, which makes animal feed and pet food ingredients: Darling Ingredients one of the largest renderers on the East Coast.
+He describes walls eaten by rats, a place crawling with vermin, floors swimming in blood and feces, barrels of guts from euthanized animals, infested with maggots digesting the fat all waiting to be delivered to Bravo Packing.
+Where, eventually, they will be picked up by a renderer.
+A renderer, which makes animal feed and pet food ingredients: Darling Ingredients, one of the largest renderers on the East Coast.

 Bravo’s a place he says if people knew that dog food was made, they’d never buy it.

 And some of that pet food is sold raw.
 Even more disturbing is that some of the raw pet food that Bravo sells – including large bones – are made from horses.
 And that’s because Bravo Packing is one of the last places in America that slaughters horses.